What is Phishing?

 Recently, Cal Poly users have become the target of phishing emails designed to trick you into revealing your Cal Poly username and password.
 This puts you and the university at risk.
 Armed with this information, a phisher will typically use your campus email account to send more phishing or SPAM emails, but they can also access any personal information found on the portal.

 Although this is commonly done by email, phone scams are another tool used to obtain your personal and Cal Poly information.
-Visit our Phone Scams page to learn more.

 Cal Poly will never ask for your password via email, phone or a non-calpoly.edu web form.
 All password changes are handled through the Cal Poly Portal.
 If your account has been compromised, ITS will change your password immediately and then contact you regarding next steps.
-If you are not contacted but you know or think you responded to a phishing email, use the Cal Poly Portal to change your password and questions and then notify abuse@calpoly.edu.
+If you are not contacted but you know or think you responded to a phishing email, use the Cal Poly Portal to change your password and security questions and then notify abuse@calpoly.edu.

 What is the threat from phishing emails?